OlivierFortier/external-dx11-overlay/src/nexus_addon/Troubleshooting-Guide-Nexus.md

 ## What is causing my issue?

 The first important step is understanding where the issue lies.
-There are different components depending on which method you're using:
+There are different components involved in making this work.

-**Traditional Method (4 components):**

-1. The external-dx11-overlay dll
-2. The loader (Gw2-Simple-Addon-Loader)
-3. BlishHUD itself
-4. Manual configuration

-**Nexus Integration Method (4 components):**

-1. **Nexus framework** - The addon management system
+1. **Nexus framework** - The addon loader & management system
-2. **The external-dx11-overlay dll** (Nexus version)
+2. **The external_dx11_overlay_nexus.dll** (Nexus version)
 3. **BlishHUD executable**
 4. **Nexus addon configuration**

 Figuring out which component is causing the issue makes troubleshooting much easier.
 If you're using Nexus integration, see the [Nexus Integration Troubleshooting](#nexus-integration-troubleshooting) section below.

-### Steps to follow to pinpoint the failing part (if the issue itself lies in Blish not working/showing/loading)

-- Is the game loading?
-If not, then the problem is either the loader, or your steam/lutris setup.
-- Is the dll loaded?
-This can be verified by looking for a log in LOADER_public/logs/loader-xxxxxxx which should start with 'dll-' and with the date and time you launched the game at.
-The only way for this log to exist is if the dll was loaded in the first place, as it is the one creating the file.
-- Is BlishHUD running?
-This can be verified via top/ps/htop/btop or any task manager you might have.
-If it is running, there will typically be an icon in your tray, if you have one.

-Hopefully by following these steps you now know what part is failing.

-## Nexus Integration Troubleshooting

-If you're using the Nexus integration instead of the traditional method, the troubleshooting process is slightly different.
-There are now four potential failure points:

-1. **Nexus framework itself (will rarely be the case)**
-2. **The dll (Nexus version)**
-3. **The BlishHUD executable (same as previously)**
-4. **Nexus addon configuration**

 ### Is Nexus Loading Properly?